 Top Notes: Geranium metal, green laurel, salty grapefruit

 When shopping for cologne, you’ll find that the biggest differentiator is the price.
 The top cologne from designer brands like Tom Ford and Gucci will usually cost between $100 and $150.
 Mid-tier options from Calvin Klein and Dior can usually be purchased for under $100.
 However, even if you don’t want to spend more than $100, many colognes come in smaller sizes that are more affordable.
 If you’re looking to save or test a new fragrance, go with a 1.70 oz bottle instead of a 3.40 oz.

 In addition, there are several scent families to choose from, including woody, oriental, herbal, floral and earthy.
-Many experts recommend floral for all-season use, whereas herbal scents are the best colognes for summer.
+Many experts recommend floral for all-season use, whereas herbal scents are the perfect colognes to wear for summer.
 Usually, woody and oriental fragrances serve better during the winter months.
-That being said, woody scents like cedar, sandalwood and madras wood are especially on-trend in 2021, and these scents are now used all year long.
+That being said, woody scents like cedar, sandalwood and madras wood are especially on-trend in 2022, and these scents are now used all year long.
 We’ve also seen more colognes and grooming products incorporate very traditionally masculine fragrances such as tobacco, leather and even bourbon.
-When it comes to choosing the best cologne for men, whether it’s for you or your partner, it’s all about personal preference.

 The Difference Between Perfume and Cologne for Men

 When shopping for cologne, you may notice that some men’s fragrances are called perfume instead of cologne.
 So is there a difference between the best perfume for men and cologne?